intcreator/intcreator.com/public/data/pages/tech.md

 ## Tech Support

 Sometimes you just need help setting up some software or maintaining one of your sites.
 Chances are my years in the tech industry will be of some use.

+## Music

+Want some music for your site?
+Need some production, recording, or mixing done?
+Check out the [music](/music) section for audio related services.